UKNNSS-Benchmarks/UKNNSS-Benchmarks/README.md

 ## Application Benchmarks

-The application benchmarks have been chosen to exercise a range of system requirements and technical charateristics in areas of key importance to the UK research community.
+The application benchmarks have been chosen to exercise a range of system requirements and technical characteristics in areas of key importance to the UK research community.

 - [CP2K](https://github.com/UKNNSS-Benchmarks/uknnss-benchmark-cp2k)
 - DOLFINx